I’m Paula Pant: Globetrotter. Entrepreneur. Investor.

 This is The Anti-Frugality Blog.

 I believe your time is more valuable than money.
-You’ll never hear me talk about clipping coupons.
+That’s why you’ll never hear me talk about clipping coupons or bisecting dryer sheets.
 This site is devoted to maximizing your life, building wealth and creating freedom.

 Want more?
 Here are the Seven Afford Anything Tenets: